EARN EXTRA MONEY as an ELECTION WORKER!!

 WHAT TRAINING is required?

 Attend instruction class(es) once every three years minimum or more frequently (as mandated by law).
-Classes are scheduled 30 days before each primary and each general election.
+Classes are scheduled 30 days before each primary/special and each general election.
 Ottawa County’s past practice has been to train for every election.

 When new equipment, new laws, and new procedures are implemented, training may be more often.
 You are paid for every class you attend.